h-milz/wireless-gk/README.md

 Using websockets over TCP will reduce the typical HTTP latency, but provide lost / out-of-sequence packet handling and checksumming on the TCP layer.
 Granted, one could use UDP which is said to provide 30 Mbps but then we would have to roll our own error handling, creating complexity and new latency.
 In any case, I'll be experimenting with all feasible protocols to find a good trade-off.

-Speaking of which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. This remains to be measured which is the first step I'll do as soon as the development boards arrive (i.e. raise a GPIO in the sender, then send a couple hundred 32 byte packets one way, then on the receiver pick up the packets and raise a GPIO when finished.
+Speaking of which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. With pure UDP we may be able to get this down to small single digits but would have to add some basic error detection like XOR checksumming and packet numbering.
+This remains to be measured which is the first step I'll do as soon as the development boards arrive (i.e. raise a GPIO in the sender, then send a couple hundred 32 byte packets one way, then on the receiver pick up the packets and raise a GPIO when finished.
 Measure the time between the GPIOs with my oscilloscope).